BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Practice-Quiz-1.md

-# Quiz Questions and Answers
+# Progamming Language and Organizations Quiz

 ## Question 1
 Which one of the following is an example of a compiled programming language?